 Wil: I draw my strength from you.

 Being around you is what I’ve always lived for.
 And that’s what’s going to make me beat this.

 I’ve oftentimes referred to you as my complex joy, and you’ve never stopped being that.
 I want you to know that you are the most important thing in my life, and you always will be as long as I’m on this earth.
 Everything else is a distant second.
 You were my mother’s gift to me, and I believe that to this day.

 Recorded on April 24, 2012.
-“I am blessed and very pleased to report that my body responded well to chemotherapy,” Wil says now.
+“I am blessed and very pleased to report that my body responded well to chemotherapy,” Wil said.
 “I am feeling much stronger and relatively healthy.”
-Olivia is currently a high school senior.

 Next story: There’s Always Room at His Table »